Undline/UndChain/readme.md

 ### Summary on Co-Chains

-As you can see, UndChain offers an expansive framework for developing diverse co-chains, each contributing unique functionality to the ecosystem.
+As you can see, Modulr offers an expansive framework for developing diverse co-chains, each contributing unique functionality to the ecosystem.
 While I may not be able to personally develop every co-chain idea presented here, my goal is to create a strong foundation that inspires innovation and ensures the protocol can adapt to the varied needs of these co-chains.

 Through firsthand experience in building these systems, I’ve learned that actively using a product uncovers insights that might otherwise be missed.
 My hope is that developers approach their creations with a focus on delivering tangible value—not just another asset class—to enhance the ecosystem as a whole.

 #### Potential Co-Chain Ideas

-To spark inspiration for future development, here are a few ideas for co-chains that I believe could thrive on UndChain:
+To spark inspiration for future development, here are a few ideas for co-chains that I believe could thrive on Modulr:

 1. **Decentralized Rideshare and Delivery Services**
     Imagine a decentralized version of Uber or DoorDash, enabling peer-to-peer ridesharing and delivery services without centralized control.
 Such a system could bring fairer pricing, more equitable profit distribution, and enhanced user control.